 For instance, if you die within the term of the policy, the plan will pay a tax-free regular income, with payments made between the date of death of the life assured and the end of the policy term.
 Premiums tend to be cheaper because of this potentially restricted payment time.

-Once more, were they to obtain 20 years of coverage from 45 to 65 and an income of £20,000 per annum for their loved ones, indicative premiums suggest a monthly premium of £20.90 per month each.
+Once more, were they to obtain twenty years of coverage from 45 to 65 and an income of £20,000 per annum for their loved ones, indicative premiums suggest a monthly premium of £20.90 per month each.

-Unfortunately, as we probably all know by now, life does not always go to plan.
-Who could have foreseen a global pandemic and the havoc throughout 2020, in claiming over three million deaths.
+Unfortunately, as we probably all know by now, life does not always go to plan – who could have foreseen a global pandemic and the havoc throughout 2020, in claiming over three million deaths.
 Therefore, while often a dispiriting topic of conversation, mortality cannot be overlooked and the question ‘what would happen upon my death’ cannot be ignored.

 Stay tuned as my colleague Anthony Rowe explores Anita and Brad’s options as they look towards retirement and the sale of Funny Bones Physiotherapy Ltd!